 Guiding principle #3 is the item has to be something you’ll wear.
 To help determine this, think about what else is in your wardrobe.
 Will this contender fit in?
 Or look like an outsider.
 I love taking risks and wearing things outside the comfort zone.
 But the key component here is to actually wear the things outside your comfort zone.
 Don’t let them sit in your closet!

-In the video above, I take you thrift shopping and you see exactly how I apply these principles to my shopping trip to come up with an outfit I love!
+In the video below, I take you on a thrift shopping trip so you see exactly how I apply these principles to my shopping trip to come up with an outfit I love!